jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 <span class="clear"></span>

 Need a specific skin tone?
-No problem, there are 6 to choose from! 👍👍🏻👍🏼👍🏽👍🏾👍🏿
+There are 6 to choose from! 👍👍🏻👍🏼👍🏽👍🏾👍🏿

 <div class="entry-content"><span class="clear"></span></div>